This is a simple will to use if you have children and are married. Use the instructions and forms only if:

 You should describe each of the items in detail as best as you can.
 In each part of this section, you will be able to specify your intended beneficiaries or those you choose to receive the property.

 The independent executor is someone you will choose to distribute your money and property after you die.
-Your named Independent Executor:
+Your named Independent Executor must be 18 years old or older.

 If you use this will form, you can only have one independent executor in charge at a time.
 The best practice is to name a second and a third executor in the event that your first choice for an executor is unable to serve.